lammps/lammps/doc/src/pair_lepton.rst

 The `Lepton library <https://simtk.org/projects/lepton>`_, that the *lepton* pair style interfaces with, evaluates this expression string at run time to compute the pairwise energy.
-It also creates an analytical representation of the differentiation of this expression with respect to "r" and then uses that to compute the force between the pairs of particles within the given cutoff.
+It also creates an analytical representation of the first derivative of this expression with respect to "r" and then uses that to compute the force between the pairs of particles within the given cutoff.